Mucus is a sticky, slimy, jelly-like fluid that is normally produced our bodies.

 Now that we've gone through what mucus is, what it contains and what it does, let's go on to discuss possible reasons why there could excess mucus in poop.

-It is important to also note that it is normal to have mucus in poop, but when it is obvious or observable, it means the digestive system is producing more than necessary.
+It is important to also note that it is normal to have some mucus in poop, but when it is noticeable or if you have an obviously slimy poop, it means your digestive system is producing more than necessary.

 Possible Causes Of Mucus In Stool